Enrollment — Frequently Asked Questions

 What is the deadline for course add/drop?

-The course add deadline is 3 weeks from the beginning of classes and the course drop deadline is 7 weeks from the beginning of classes.
+The course add deadline is the 15th calendar day of the semester and the course drop deadline is 7 weeks from the beginning of classes.
 JGSM, Law and Vet students need to check with their colleges.
 Continuing Education and Summer Sessions, the Department of Athletics and Physical Education, and First-Year Writing Seminars may have different course enrollment policies and deadlines.
 Exact dates are posted on this site each term.

 How do I enroll if Iím off-campus?